Anthony de Mello (Jesuit priest): Life and work

-Death
+In the 1980s, De Mello hosted many spiritual retreats in the West and in Latin America, often at Jesuit universities such as Fordham and other Catholic venues.
+In addition to teaching contemplative practices, these retreats included stories and parables drawn from the mystical traditions of various world religions, including Christian mystics such as John of the Cross, Sufi and Hindu poets such as Rumi and Kabir, stories from Islamic folklore about Nasreddin, stories from the life of the Buddha, and discussion of mindfulness or "awareness" principles, some of which he learned on retreat with S. N. Goenka.
+Many of these retreat talks were later published as books, during de Mello's life and posthumously.

 De Mello died of a heart attack in 1987, aged 55, in New York City.
-Bill De Mello, a brother of Tony's, recounts in his book Anthony deMello: The Happy Wanderer that Tony's body was found by Fr.
-Frank Stroud, S.J.
-According to Fr.
-Stroud, de Mello's body was curled up in a fetal position.
+Bill de Mello, a brother, recounts in his book Anthony deMello: The Happy Wanderer that Tony's body was found by Fr.
+Frank Stroud S.J.
+According to Stroud, de Mello's body was curled up in a fetal position.
 His official death certificate lists the immediate cause of his death as "Atherosclerotic coronary artery disease with recent thrombosis of left circumflex branch."